 The Wyoming Beef Council is accountable to all who pay the beef checkoff.
-Below below are some links to show where dollars are being spent.
+Below are some links to show where dollars are being spent.
+For specific publications, such as marketing plans, financial audits, and annual reports, visit the publications page.

 What is the Checkoff Dollar?